 The Wild Atlantic Way shouldn’t be viewed as just a scenic route alone but a portal into the history and heritage of the places it travels through.
-In this post, I examine the notable historical figures with connections to the Wild Atlantic Way in Kerry.
+In this post, I examine famous Kerry people with connections to the Wild Atlantic Way route in the county.
 I’ve limited it to five for brevity sake and the selection is a combination of people who achieved extraordinary feats and/or who’ve had an influence on my own life.
 The list runs from north to south.

 John B Keane

 John B Keane was born in Listowel in 1928 and worked in a number of jobs both in Ireland and the UK prior to running his own pub in 1955.
 Regardless of job, the constant in his life was his writing and in 1959, the Listowel Drama Group performed his first play, Sive, which won Best Play at the All-Ireland Drama Festival in the same year.
 It was a pivotal moment in the Irish arts scene as it was an honest and often humorous exploration of the social issues facing rural Ireland of the day through the timeless themes of love, loneliness and poverty.

 Sive was the first full-length play I saw on stage and such was the emotional impact it still remains my favourite stage production beating a West End viewing of Phantom of the Opera into second place.

 John B became one of Ireland’ most prolific playwrights and novelists, and was a favoured guest on radio and television shows for his engaging stories and philosophy of common sense.
 His play, The Field, was made into a film starring Richard Harris, Brenda Fricker and John Hurt.
 He won numerous awards and received honorary doctorates for his contribution to the arts.
 He co-founded Listowel Writers’ Week, Ireland’s premier literary gathering.